liborty/TokenCrypt/README.md

 Important directories can be tested first with `packtest` before proceeding.
 Gigabytes may take some minutes to process, so just run the script in the background while you get on with other things.
 It is still faster than many other archiving and backup tools.

 For a complete peace of mind, save locally the source that was used for the successful `packtest`, in case anything happens to this repository in the future.
+See the last example below.

 ## Introduction

 It is not the objective of TokenCrypt to replace `git` and to keep the complete histories of everything, as that carries significant costs in complexity and storage.
 The quest for being totally foolproof is subject to the law of diminishing returns, as human foolishness generally knows no bounds.

 TokenCrypt is more akin to `borg`: an efficient archiver and backing up tool.
-The key difference, excuse the pun, lies in TokenCrypt deploying more secure encryption and somewhat better compression as well.
+The key differences lie in TokenCrypt deploying more secure encryption and somewhat better compression as well.
 In its update mode, it only maintains the current version of the archive.
-Historical checkpoints are up to the user to create and keep, as and when required.
+Historical checkpoints are up to the user to create and to store, as and when required.
+TokenCrypt is thus much simpler, though as of release 1.2.0 it offers all that is necessary for convenient archiving (as well as the unbreakable encryption).

-Scripts `pack` and `ncrpt` read given input directory tree, containing any types of files. `ncrpt` creates two output directories, `pack` creates three flat archive files.
+Scripts `ncrpt` and `pack` read given input directory tree, containing any types of files. `ncrpt` creates two output directories, `pack` creates three flat archive files.

 Some already compressed files afford only minor further compression, if any.
 To save time, they are recognised simply by their well known extensions: `jpg, jpeg, mp4, zip, 7z, lz, zst, gz, tgz, bz2`, and their upper case versions.
 Files with these specific extensions are encrypted uncompressed.

-Given `-xb` options, `ncrpt` and `pack` scripts will recognise hexadecimal files and base64 files respectively and convert them to more compact binary data.
-For hexadecimal files, this results in 50% compression.
-They then individually select the best final compression method for each file and securely encrypt it.
+Given `-xb` options, `ncrpt` and `pack` scripts will recognise hexadecimal and base64 files respectively and convert them to more compact binary data.
+For hexadecimal files, this results in 50% first stage compression.
+Then the best final compression method is applied to each file individually, before it is finally securely encrypted.

 Note: internet security tokens usually consist of 32, 64 or more hexadecimal characters.
 They are increasingly used to facilitate secure access over the internet protocols to various Applications Programming Interfaces (APIs).
 Even git uses hexadecimal 'slugs'.
-Being plain text, they are easily transmitted but they should be stored securely, i.e. strongly encrypted.
+Being plain text, they are easily transmitted.
+They should be stored securely, i.e. strongly encrypted.
 Base64 encoding into printable characters is also generally used to encode binary data, for similar reasons.

-Hexadecimal security tokens, base64 files and all other types of files may sometimes occur in in the same directory.
+Hexadecimal security tokens, base64 files and all other types of files may sometimes be all in the same directory.
 This is not the best practice but it does arise.
 It could involve much work trying to separate the files. `ncrpt` and `pack` cope with such mixed contents directories by applying individual data type recognition tests to each file.
 In this case, they do not rely on extension names, as that could lead to errors.

 ## Installation